TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-installupdgradefail.md

 ## **Recommended Steps**

 For Linux devices:<br>

-1. If you can, run the command **sudo iotedge check --verbose** to test for common configuration errors.
+1. If you can, run the command **sudo iotedge check --verbose** to test for common configuration errors
 2. Make sure that the container engine is running.
 If you get errors trying to install the Moby container engine, [Verify your Linux kernel for Moby compatibility](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-linux#verify-your-linux-kernel-for-moby-compatibility).
 3. Check that you used the installation packages that match your device's operating system.
 There are unique packages for each [supported operating system](https://docs.microsoft.com/azure/iot-edge/support#operating-systems).

 For Windows devices:<br>

-1. If you can, run the command **iotedge check --verbose** to test for common configuration errors.
+1. If you can, run the command **iotedge check --verbose** to test for common configuration errors
 2. Verify that your device is running a [supported version of Windows](https://docs.microsoft.com/azure/iot-edge/support#operating-systems).
 Windows 10 Enterprise is not supported to host IoT Edge due to licensing issues.
 The EULA explicitly excludes the use of Windows Containers on non-Server and non-IOT editions of Windows in product environments.

 ## **Recommended Documents**